 · Protect your social security number and only give it out when legally required to.
 Do not carry your Social Security Card on your person or in your car.

 · Keep a copy or a scanned image of all credit cards, licenses, and other important identification and credit cards/documents in a safe place in case of physical theft or loss.
-Having a copy with key information available is important to being able to contact the appropriate institutions or agencies to report fraud or to cancel/replace these items.
+Having a copy with key information available is important to be able to contact the appropriate institutions or agencies to report fraud or to cancel/replace these items.

 · Consider initiating a fraud alert or placing a credit freeze on your credit report.
 A fraud alert is just that, an alert to creditors that fraud may be occurring.
-Your credit report can still be obtained as long as additional steps are taken to confirm your identity.
+Your credit report can still be obtained as long as additional steps are taken by the requestor to confirm your identity.
 A credit freeze locks down your credit and prevents your credit report from being released until you unfreeze it.
 More information regarding these options is available through www.ftc.gov.

 ·Change Logins, PINs and Passwords right away.
 Start with the affected accounts.
 If you have used a common PIN or password across multiple account change them all.

 · Report and close fraudulent accounts.
 Do not pay any charges that are fraudulent until dispute is resolved.
 Contact each institution where there is fraud and make a report with their security or fraud departments.
 Each institution has their own process or requirements when it comes to reporting fraud.
 If they do not require reports in writing, do so yourself so you have record of the report.
-Fraudulent accounts opened in your name and with your personal information without your knowledge should be closed.
+Fraudulent accounts opened in your name and with your personal information, without your knowledge, should be closed.
 Accounts with fraudulent activity that are yours should be, at minimum, reassigned a new account number to prevent further fraud.
 Ask for a letter from each institution confirming accounts have been closed or disputed charges have been resolved.
 This will be necessary if fraudulent accounts or other negative reports remain or reappear on your credit report.

 · Initiate a fraud alert or place a credit freeze on your credit report.
 These can help prevent further Identity Theft and fraud.
 More information regarding these options is available through www.ftc.gov or any of the three credit bureaus.